Colorado Wage Garnishment

 The Short Version

 In Colorado, an ordinary money-judgment creditor can garnish the lesser of 20 percent of a debtor’s weekly disposable earnings or the amount those earnings exceed 40 times the state minimum wage, under C.R.S.
 13-54-104.
-Because Colorado’s 2026 minimum wage is 15.16 dollars an hour, the protected weekly floor is about 606 dollars, so a worker earning at or below that keeps every dollar.
+Because Colorado’s 2026 minimum wage is $15.16 an hour, the protected weekly floor is about $606, so a worker earning at or below that keeps every dollar.
 A Colorado garnishment is a continuing writ that attaches to one employer for up to 182 days, then must be renewed.
 None of that helps a creditor who does not know where the debtor works.
-As a public-records research firm, we locate the debtor’s current Colorado employer so the writ has a valid garnishee to serve, typically within 24 hours.
+As a public-records research firm, our Colorado skip tracing work locates the debtor’s current employer so the writ has a valid garnishee to serve, typically within 24 hours.
 This page is general legal information, not legal advice.

 Watch: How Colorado Garnishment Works